katiefenn/rfcs/accepted/0000-module-interfaces.md

 ### Auditing obfuscated code

-Obfuscated calls to risky APIs poses a problem for an auditing feature.
+Obfuscated calls to risky APIs pose a problem for an auditing feature.
 For example, take the following expression:

 `window['YMLHttpRequest'.replace('Y', 'X')]`